dotnet/linker/docs/fixing-warnings.md

 ```

 In this example, `Type.GetType` dynamically requests a type with an unknown name, and then prints
-the names of all of its members.
+the names of all of its methods.
 Because there's no way to know at publish time what type name is
 going to be used, there's no way for the trimmer to know which type to preserve in the output.
 It's very likely that this code could have worked before trimming (as long as the input is
 something known to exist in the target framework), but would probably produce a null reference